InstituteforDiseaseModeling/historymatching/hm2/docs/what_is_history_matching.rst

 5. Calculate the maximum implausibility of each NP. (see :mod:`hm2.boilerplate.max_implausibility_per_param`)
 6. Keep only those members of NP whose maximum implausibility is less than a treshold T.
 7. Use the remaining members to form a new box space for Step 1.
-8. If the variance is small enough or there is no non-implausible space
+8. If the variance is small enough or there is no non-implausible space then quit; otherwise, repeat from Step 1 using the new box space.